sookinoby/generative-models/README.md

 t_col_concat = col_concat.T

 ```
-We also the batchify the training set in batches of 32, so each training instance is of shape 32 X 3
+We also batchify the training set in batches of 32, so each training instance is of shape 32 X 3.
+Batchifying the input helps us to train faster.

 ```python
 #Set the batchsize as 32, so input is of form 32 X 3